-1. To be eligible for valedictorian and salutatorian the student must have attended Lutheran Westland for at least two years, be in good standing, and meet all graduation requirements.

-- 2. Grades from ALL classes for the first 7 semesters will be used. - 3.
-Weighted grades for AP classes WILL be used. - 4.
-To equalize credits, grades from non-weighted classes will be removed from the GPA until all students have the same number of credits.
-This equalizes students without study halls. - 5.
+- 1. To be eligible for valedictorian and salutatorian the student must: - be a student in good standing and meet all graduation requirements - complete 4 credits in math (Algebra I and above), 3 credits in science; 2 credits in For.
+Lang. - have completed at least two semesters at LHWL prior to the 7th semester - 2.
+Grades from ALL classes for the first 7 semesters will be used. - 3.
+GPA's used will be rounded to two decimals (hundredths). - 4.
+Weighted grades (5.0 scale) for AP classes WILL be used.
+An 'A' in an AP class may raise the GPA above 4.0.
+It is possible for a student with a 4.0 to not be named val. or sal. - 5.
+To equalize credits, "A" grades from non-weighted classes will be removed from the GPA until all students have the same number of credits.
+This equalizes students without study halls. - 6.
 No weighted transfer grades will be accepted.